Does this tool rewrite my Shorts caption with AI?

 Hub

-See the four live creator tools, the extractor-first workflow, and the guide paths that support them.
+See the eight live tools, the extractor-first workflow, and the guide paths that support each step.

 Open tools hub